ccoverstreet/ExVM/design.md

 - Every instruction is passed a pointer to the "Machine" structure and uses a corresponding function to modify the state
 	- ex.
 Push, Pop, Error (Error has not been implemented yet)

+## Stack/Register hybrid

+- Functions are executed using the `call` op
+	- Return address is pushed onto stack

 ## Machine Execution

 - The machine loads a program into its memory